lead generation

 you could include a testimonial from a past attendee

-who found the content valuable and implemented the strategies successfully.
+who found the content valuable and implemented the strategy successfully.

 8. Optimized Forms for Lead Capture